ppy/osu-wiki/news/2024/2024-06-24-4-digit-world-cup-2024-concludes.md

 A lot happened this tournament that can be shown off by statistics!
 We've compiled all the per-round statistics into a [neat folder](https://drive.google.com/drive/u/0/folders/1dvBabKdU7V1nx1wEMhINi89NSdBvDU5f), but here are some extra picks that deserve their own mentions:

-- There were a total of 33 scores set worth more than 500 pp, the highest of which being ::{ flag=SE }:: [scylla](https://osu.ppy.sh/users/9405745)'s 651 pp full combo on [BABYMETAL - Arkadia \[Extreme\]](https://osu.ppy.sh/beatmapsets/1695872#osu/3644487) in Sweden's [Semifinals match against Brazil](https://osu.ppy.sh/community/matches/114120011).
+- There were a total of 33 scores set worth more than 500 pp, the highest of which being ::{ flag=SE }:: ::scylla::{ user-id=9405745 }'s 651 pp full combo on [BABYMETAL - Arkadia \[Extreme\]](https://osu.ppy.sh/beatmapsets/1695872#osu/3644487) in Sweden's [Semifinals match against Brazil](https://osu.ppy.sh/community/matches/114120011).
 - We saw a total of 16 seed upsets out of 62 matches played, the biggest of which were:
   - [::{ flag=CL }:: Chile (#5) vs. ::{ flag=ES }:: Spain (#28)](https://www.youtube.com/watch?v=vYchqxY_2SI) in the Round of 32, in which 98% of pick'em players incorrectly predicted Chile to win.
   - [::{ flag=KR }:: South Korea (#2) vs. ::{ flag=CN }:: China (#14)](https://www.youtube.com/watch?v=UlJ0BW0XI4M) in the Semifinals, notable for being very late in the bracket to have such an upset.
-- Panama qualified for their first ever world-cup-style tournament with ::{ flag=PA }:: [Leonard H](https://osu.ppy.sh/users/11562243) (a.k.a. hammytr) getting 10th place in individual performance statistics, boosting the team to the 32nd spot.
+- Panama qualified for their first ever world-cup-style tournament with ::{ flag=PA }:: ::Leonard H::{ user-id=11562243 } (a.k.a. hammytr) getting 10th place in individual performance statistics, boosting the team to the 32nd spot.

 ---